The Longue Vue Mission

 Inspired by our humanitarian and artistic legacy, Longue Vue’s mission is to be a leader in the advancement of innovative thought, creative expression, and lifelong learning, and to engage our resources and exceptional setting to stimulate discussion and action on issues of social justice and community responsibility.

-The home and gardens were born of the dreams of Edgar and Edith Stern.
-He was a businessman from New Orleans, the son of German immigrants.
-She was from Chicago, the daughter of renowned business guru and civic philanthropist Julius Rosenwald.
+Longue Vue House and Gardens is a historic museum with strong ties to the civic and cultural history of 20th-century New Orleans.
+Edgar Bloom Stern was a businessman from New Orleans, the son of German immigrants.
+Edith Rosenwald Stern was from Chicago, the daughter of renowned business guru and civic philanthropist Julius Rosenwald.
 The couple met in 1920, were engaged and married in 1921, and began developing the Longue Vue property on eight acres at the edge of New Orleans that same year.
 Here the Sterns raised their three children – Edgar Jr. (1922-2008), Audrey (1924-1974), and Philip (1926-1992); entertained celebrities and politicians from across the United States and the world; and pursued a range of civic and artistic causes.
+Edith and Edgar were intimately involved in the design of this unique estate, in collaboration with a creative team that included naturalist Caroline Dormon, architects William and Geoffrey Platt, and pioneering landscape architect Ellen Biddle Shipman.

 The Sterns worked with famed landscape architect Ellen Biddle Shipman (1866-1950) and architects William (1897-1984) and Geoffrey (1909-1985) Platt to produce an oasis of elegant beauty as their family home.
 The main house you can tour today was the second the Sterns built here (1939-1942).
 Shipman began designing Longue Vue’s present gardens in 1935 and continued until her death in 1950; today Longue Vue is the only intact Shipman landscape design that is open to the public.
 Edith also supported and enlisted the help of famed botanist and author Caroline Dormon due to their shared interest in native plants.
 Edith chose Dormon to choose plant material for Longue Vue’s Wild Garden, which is known for its extensive collection of plants indigenous to Louisiana, including its seasonal Iris Walk and Camellia Walk.